13 facilities, but not cheap. Newport Beach is one of the pricier markets in LA County. Safety scores are about average for the area.

 6 beds · $3,600/mo

-Best safety record in Newport Beach.
+Above-average safety.
 Small home, more personal attention.
 Lower cost than most in the area.

 195 beds · $5,700/mo

-Solid inspection record.
+Above-average safety.
 Large community with more amenities.

 Mostly smaller, home-like settings.
 Newport Beach has 13 licensed assisted living facilities.
 The majority (8) are residential care homes with 6 beds or fewer, so if you're looking for something intimate where your parent isn't one of dozens of residents, you'll have options.
 There are also 4 larger communities with 50+ beds if you prefer structured activities, on-site dining, and more staff on hand.

 Look at the safety scores before you visit.
-The average score in Newport Beach is 8.8 out of 9.9.
+The average score in Newport Beach is 7.5 out of 10.
 That's about average for LA County.
 Some facilities here have excellent records and others don't, so check individual scores before you visit.
 Our scores come from real California state inspection data, not self-reported reviews.

 A few things that might narrow your search.
 Only 23% of facilities here accept Medi-Cal through the Assisted Living Waiver program, so your options will be limited.
-4 facilities offer specialized memory care if that's what you need.
+5 facilities offer specialized memory care if that's what you need.